Short-Term Mortgages

 This can be a solution if you’re keen to get on the property ladder and have finances invested elsewhere.
 This could serve as capital to pay off the mortgage debt at the end of the term.
 It’s wise to take advice from an expert to ensure that your repayment vehicle will provide the necessary funds when you need them.

-Again, you can get a tracker mortgage – which come with interest rates that are usually in line with the Bank of England’s base rate – that last for two, five or ten years but it’s best to discuss whether this is the right type of mortgage for you with a broker.
+Again, you can get a tracker mortgage – which comes with interest rates that are usually in line with the Bank of England’s base rate – that lasts for two, five or ten years but it’s best to discuss whether this is the right type of mortgage for you with a broker.

 Offset mortgages are products that are tied to the borrower’s savings account.
 The interest payable is usually less, as it is calculated based on the mortgage balance minus the amount held in the linked account.

-There are a number of benefits that make short term mortgages a good idea:
+Several benefits make short-term mortgages a good idea:

-Call 0808 189 2301 for a free, no obligation chat or make an enquiry and we’ll match you with an expert broker for free.
+Call 0330 818 7026 for a free, no-obligation chat or make an enquiry and we’ll match you with an expert broker for free.

-The downsides of a short term mortgage is that you’re more likely to feel the impact if the interest rate rises during the term of your loan.
+The downside of a short-term mortgage is that you’re more likely to feel the impact if the interest rate rises during the term of your loan.

-There are a number of things to consider to get the best short term mortgage, the first is that not everyone will receive the same offers from the same lender.
+There are several things to consider to get the best short-term mortgage, the first is that not everyone will receive the same offers from the same lender.

 Every mortgage application will be assessed on criteria.
-Typically speaking if you meet the criteria (age requirements, have a reliable salary and good credit history) you will find there are more lenders willing to offer you a home loan.
+Typically speaking if you meet the criteria (age requirements, a reliable salary and a good credit history) you will find more lenders are willing to offer you a home loan.

-Secondly, you should seek help from a broker – this is exactly what they are there to do: find you the best deals for you budget, circumstances and property preferences.
-We can help you find one, give us a call on 0808 189 2301 and we’ll connect you with one of the professional whole-of-market brokers that we work with.
+Secondly, you should seek help from a broker – this is exactly what they are there to do: find you the best deals for your budget, circumstances and property preferences.
+We can help you find one, give us a call on 0330 818 7026 and we’ll connect you with one of the professional whole-of-market brokers that we work with.

 We're so confident in our service, we guarantee it.